IsabelleChriste/Weekend-in-NY/README.md

 ### Map style

-Style of map was created using customer color and [Snazzy Map](https://snazzymaps.com/).
+Style of map was created using custome color and [Snazzy Map](https://snazzymaps.com/).